Odee Township, Kansas

 Township in Meade County, Kansas, U.S.

 Odee Township is a township in Meade County, Kansas, United States.

 History

-Odee was named for O. D. Lemert, who was instrumental in securing a post office.
+Odee was named for Orren Dick "O. D." Lemert, who was instrumental in securing a post office.
+This post office was discontinued in 1908.

+Geography

+Odee Township covers an area of 95.106 square miles (246.32 square kilometers).
+The Cimarron River flows through it.